 Layer 5 – The Session Layer

-Two devices agree to create a session when data is transferred in computer networking.
+When data is transferred in computer networking, two devices agree to create a "session."
 The session layer applies agreed rules about how data will be transmitted and authenticated.
 It expires when the transmission is complete.

 The Session Layer is responsible for commencing communication between devices.
 It determines how long sessions last and checks that data is transmitted accurately.
 This generally involves the use of data checkpoints.
 Checkpoints break down data into smaller segments.
 Each segment is checked for fidelity before the session closes.

 The Session Layer has a security function.
 Sessions must close quickly and include authentication systems to identify data sources and recipients.
-But the main function of the session layer is to ensure efficient data transfer with minimal resource use.
+But the main function of the session layer is ensuring efficient data transfer with minimal resource use.

 Layer 4 – The Transport Layer